-Canadian Income Tax and Your Small Business
+Canadian Income Tax Returns for Small Business

+The tax return you need to complete and file for your small business depends on how your business is structured.
 If your business is a sole proprietorship or partnership, you report your business income on your T1 personal income tax form.
-Your small business is you, so to speak, and the T1 income tax return package includes Form T2125 (Statement of Business or Professional Activities), which you will use to report your business income.
+Your small business is you, so to speak, and the T1 income tax return package includes Form T2125, Statement of Business or Professional Activities, which you will use to report your business income.

-What Business Expenses Are Legitimate Canadian Income Tax Deductions?
+Legitimate Canadian Income Tax Deductions

 Home-Based Canadian Income Tax Deductions